abhabongse/paxter/docs/beginner-tutorials/more-python-code-in-documents.rst

 What if we wish to evaluate some python expressions and write their results directly into the document?
-Of course, one way to achieve this is to wrap the expression under a new function and make a call to it through the command syntax.
+Of course, one way to achieve this is to wrap the expression under a new python function and make a call to it through the command syntax.
 However, a better way to achieve this is through **anonymous expressions**.